carlomilanesi/measures-rs/docs/Tutorial.md

 ### Defining properties

-Actually, if you go on reading the file `units.rs`, you will see at line 520:
+Actually, if you search the file `units.rs` for the first occurrence of the closed brace character (`}`), you will see the following statement after it:
 ```rust
 measures::measurement_vector_property! { Acceleration }
 ```